 The steep radial variations in juvenile wood were nicely described by Bendtsen & Senft (1986).
 Loblolly pine (Pinus taeda L.) (Fig. 1 and Fig. 2) shows a typical radial pattern (TRP) of juvenility (Lachenbruch et al 2011): initial increase of tracheid length, specific gravity (SG) and specific modulus (SM), initial decrease of ring width (RW).
 The initial segment with steep changes in properties corresponds to juvenile wood, and is followed by rings with more stable properties called mature wood (which nevertheless may reveal interannual variations related to climate and mechanical constraints).
 Such patterns are generally observed in in conifer plantations (softwood trees).
 This is the general case in softwood plantation trees (Cown & Dowling 2015, Larson et al 2001).

 Fig. 1.
-Juvenility for mechanical indicators width
+Juvenility for mechanical indicators in Loblolly pine, after Bendtsen & Senft (1986): from pith to bark, according to the typical radial pattern, ring width decreases, specific gravity increases and specific modulus decreases.

 Fig. 2.
-Juvenility for tracheid lengthafter Bendtsen & Senft 1986)
+Juvenility for tracheid length in Loblolly pine, after Bendtsen & Senft (1986): typical increase from pith to bark.

 Variations in tracheid or fibre length always share the same initial positive gradient for all trees (Fig. 2), whether softwood or hardwood (Koubaa et al 1998, Larson et al 2001, Bhat et al 2001, Bao et al 2001, Kojima et al 2009).
 This parameter is important for paper industry (Koubaa et al 1998) but is not cited as a factor influencing wood mechanical properties (Kollmann & Côté 1968, Kretschman 2010).

 The variation of parameters characterizing wood structure and properties depends on tree ontogeny and adaptation to changing constraints during its life.
 Juvenility describes the evolution of wood parameters during the early years of the stem.
 An important question is to separate the genetically programmed changes in properties with ontogeny (here termed ontogenetic juvenility) from the plastic adaptation to changing constraints (here termed adaptive juvenility).
 The systematic nature of juvenile gradients in fibre length suggest that they are consequence of cambium ageing (ontogenetic juvenility).
-Here we aim at investigating whether juvenile variations in 3 functional wood properties (RW, SG and SM) depend on plastic adaptation or on prescribed ontogenetic changes.The data obtained on a large panel of beech trees will be exploited to characterize the patterns of radial variations of wood mechanical indicators in beech.
-Hypotheses that will be discussed are the following: i) most of the variation are similar all around the trunk (profile symmetryii) all the trees share the same radial pattern (ontogenetic juvenility) within the different growing conditions.
+Here we aim at investigating whether juvenile variations in three functional wood properties (RW, SG and SM) depend on plastic adaptation or on prescribed ontogenetic changes.
+It will be considered, for a given property, that ontogenetic changes are characterised by similar patterns of radial variations among a large sampling, while plastic adaptation corresponds to a large variability of radial patterns between trees and between populations.

+For that a sampling covering a wide diversity of geographical locations and forest management practices was needed.
+The data obtained on a large panel of beech trees will be exploited to characterize the patterns of radial variations of wood mechanical indicators in beech.
+Hypotheses that will be discussed are the following: i) most of the variation are similar all around the trunk (profile symmetry); ii) all the trees share the same radial pattern (ontogenetic juvenility) within the different growing conditions.

 In healthy beech trees, heartwood and sapwood can scarcely be distinguished.
 A so-called “red heartwood”, which is a kind of chemical discoloration, is often observed (Liu et al 2005) and it affects the commercial value of the wood (Trenčiansky et al 2017).
 The hypothesis that red wood occurrence does not affect mechanical parameters will also be tested.

 2. Material and methods